metrorailings/OwlBlog/content/posts/week-8-supercontest-picks.md

 ***

 **Tennessee covers if**
-the Titans defense can force Cincinnati to punt on at least four occasions.
+the Titans defense can force Cincinnati to punt or cede the ball on the majority of their offensive possessions.

 **Cincinnati covers if**
-five or six of their drives end in points.
+the majority of their drives end up yielding points.

+***